ggaarder7/yanhh0.github.io/blog/_edits/2018-06-30-blog-on-github-io-with-jekyll.md

 {% endhighlight %}
 ```

-*yanhh's note* according the following (YAML Front Matter), we don't
+*yanhh's note* According the following (YAML Front Matter), we don't
 have to specify the date manually since it can be guessed from the
 filename.
 However the `index.md` file has no date in its filename, so
 if its layout will fail to get `post.date`.